 The Capital One Venture Rewards Credit Card and Chase Sapphire Preferred® Card are some of the best travel credit cards you can get, so it’s common for experts to compare them.
-Here’s a quick rundown of each card’s features:
+Here’s a quick rundown:

-On the surface, the sign-up bonuses may seem similar, but the Chase Sapphire Preferred’s offering is worth 25% more if you use your points to book travel through Chase, giving its 60,000-point bonus $750 in value.
+On the surface, the sign-up bonuses may seem similar, but the Chase Sapphire Preferred’s offering is worth 25% more if you use your points to book travel through Chase.

 With rewards rates, Capital One gives you more on a consistent basis, which would make it a better choice for beginners and people who prefer simplicity.
 But when it comes to redeeming your rewards, the Chase Ultimate Rewards program is about as good as it gets.
 Not only do you get a 1:1 ratio with more valuable rewards programs, but you’ll also get more value on non-travel redemptions — cash back, for instance, will get you 1 cent per point instead of half that like the Capital One Venture Rewards Credit Card.